 Why does it sometimes take years until THPRD can develop a park or trail connection?

 THPRD is the largest special park district in Oregon, spanning 50 square miles and serving about 250,000 residents in and around Beaverton.
 THPRD makes an effort to purchase property when and as it becomes available that will provide a future park or connect trails in needed areas.
 The development of certain parks and trail connections are then prioritized based on each neighborhood’s level of need, access, and amount of time they’ve been waiting.
 Additional factors include any existing barriers or limitations in an area, population density, number of district residents in the area, funding and grant availability, site readiness, proximity to major trail destinations, the number of district residents served in an area, transportation access, and more.
 These factors and the list of prioritized parks can be found in the THPRD Parks Functional Plan.
 More trail development factors and future plans can be found in the THRPD Trails Functional Plan.
 Once THPRD begins planning the development of a park or trail connection, we are required to complete a variety of assessments, permits, community engagement processes, planning documents, and more, all of which can take several years.
+Click here to learn more about THPRD's typical development timeline for new and redeveloped parks and trails.

 Why is park development prioritized in some areas over others?